If you don’t want it printed or broadcasted, DON’T SAY IT!

 Be original!
 Be in charge!
 Be creative!
 Be visual!

-Always avoid the appearance of cover up!
+Always avoid the appearance of hiding facts (a cover-up).

 Record all sensitive interviews.
-Assume all calls are being taped by the news people!
+Assume all calls are being taped by the news people.

 Be wary of still photographers and videographers– they are always shooting.